-Adobe, the Adobe logo, Classroom in a Book, Flash, the Flash logo, Flash Builder, Flash Catalyst, Flash Lite, Flash Player, InDesign, and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Adobe, the Adobe logo, Flash, Flash Player, ActionScript, AIR, Dreamweaver, Edge Animate, Illustrator, Media Encoder, Photoshop, and Classroom in a Book are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

-Apple, Mac OS, Macintosh, and Safari are trademarks of Apple, registered in the U.S. and other countries.
-Microsoft, Windows, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
+Apple, iOS, iPad, iPhone, iPod, Mac OS, Macintosh, QuickTime, Safari, Xcode are trademarks of Apple, registered in the U.S. and other countries.
+Amazon, Kindle, Fire and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
+NOOK is a trademark of Barnes & Noble, Inc. Android, Chrome, Google, and YouTube are registered trademarks of Google Inc. Microsoft, Windows, and Internet Explorer are either registered trademarks or trademarks of Microsoft Corporation in the U.S. and/or other countries.
 All other trademarks are the property of their respective owners.